 - Two overdue recalled items will block further checkout privileges.

 Each item will have a due date at checkout.
 Please note this date since this can prevent overdue fine and book replacement charges.
 Please be aware that items can be recalled from you, often resulting in a new and earlier due date.
 (Please see information under “Recalls”.)
 Checking “My Account” on Smart Search or InfoHawk helps manage library checkouts.

-Items can be returned at any time to the outside return slots built into the north and south ends of the Main Library.
-These slots are labeled “Book Depository.”
+Items can be returned at any time to the outside return slots built into the east and south sides of the Main Library.
+There are also return slots inside the east entrance available when that door is open.
+These slots are labeled “Books” and “Media.”

 Renewing via Smart Search or InfoHawk’s “My Account” is easy.
 Once signed in eligible items can be renewed from your loans list.
 Renewals can also be emailed, mailed or phoned in.
-Items can also be brought into any library (except the Law Library) for renewal.
+Items can also be brought into any library for renewal.
 Recalled items cannot be renewed.